 Further, in a 2012 study, Dutch researchers noted that in North-African culture, generations of women have been using apple cider vinegar for weight loss.
 The researchers noted that the women who consume apple cider vinegar do experience greater weight loss than those who don’t.

 There’s also evidence to suggest that apple cider vinegar can be beneficial for digestive issues and increasing good bacteria in the gut.
+And it’s one of the main ingredients of my miracle cough syrup recipe that I swear by.

 All of this sounds pretty encouraging that apple cider vinegar can help with weight loss.